deanebarker/odp-user-data/README.md

 This library (just one class, really) provides a simple C# wrapper around customer objects in Optimizely Data Plaform (ODP), allowing you to use that repository to store user profile and preferences.

+Note that you could manage Customer profiles in ODP already, this just provides a C# "link" to get the corresponding profile to the CMS server-side user context.

 This allows storage of user preferences and data in ODP, which provides some benefits:

 1. It's handy and simple